ron4fun/EmailAddressValidation/src/C++/README.md

-#EmailValidation Class#
+#Email Validator#

-A C++ class implementation of email validation class.
+A C++ class implementation of email validator class.
+Run the main.cpp file for tests.

 Example